beckalee7774/Recipe-Manager/README.md

-# Recipe Manager
+# Your Ultimate Recipe Manager

-created with React and Vite
+Built with React and Vite for a seamless and delightful cooking experience.

-technologies used:

-- React Router Dom
-- React Query
-- Tailwind CSS
-- React Hook Form

-services:

-- supabase
-- spoontacular api

-additional npm packages

-- date-fns
-- react-icons
-- react-hot-toast

-This Recipe manager lets you save all your favourite recipes.
-Signup/login functionality is implemented.
-A user can search through a database for new recipes aswell (used an API service).
-Users can search for their friends who have also signed up and view what they're friends are making!
+## Technologies Utilized

+- **React Router Dom**: Seamlessly navigate through your recipe collection and explore new culinary horizons.
+- **React Query**: Effortlessly manage data fetching, making your recipe interactions swift and dynamic.
+- **Tailwind CSS**: Stylish and responsive design for an appealing recipe management interface.
+- **React Hook Form**: Streamlined forms for adding recipes without any hassle.

+## Services Integrated

+- **Supabase**: Securely store and manage your treasure trove of recipes with ease.
+- **Spoonacular API**: Access a world of recipes at your fingertips, allowing you to discover new favorites.

+## Additional Enhancements

+- **dotenv**: Safeguard sensitive information and configure your app effortlessly.
+- **date-fns**: Handle dates intelligently for effective recipe organization.
+- **react-icons**: Elevate the visual appeal of your app with captivating icons.
+- **react-hot-toast**: Implement user-friendly toasts for a smooth and interactive experience.

+## Features

+- **Effortless Recipe Management**: Seamlessly save and retrieve your cherished recipes.
+- **User Authentication**: Experience the convenience of signup and login functionalities.
+- **Explore New Culinary Horizons**: Discover exciting new recipes using the Spoonacular API.
+- **Social Cooking**: Connect with friends who are also part of the community and explore their culinary creations.

+Embark on a culinary journey with our Recipe Manager.
+Embrace your inner chef, curate your culinary inspirations, and share your love for food with fellow enthusiasts.
+Start your gastronomic adventure today!